fireinrain/github-trending/README.md

 ## C#

+* 【2024-07-11】[cairoshell / cairoshell](https://github.com/cairoshell/cairoshell) - Cairo is a customizable, intuitive desktop environment for Windows
+* 【2024-07-11】[DbUp / DbUp](https://github.com/DbUp/DbUp) - DbUp is a  NET library that helps you to deploy changes to SQL Server databases  It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date
 * 【2024-07-09】[ForzaMods / Forza-Mods-AIO](https://github.com/ForzaMods/Forza-Mods-AIO) - Free and open-source FH4 & FH5 mod tool
 * 【2024-07-07】[xivdev / Penumbra](https://github.com/xivdev/Penumbra) - FINAL FANTASY XIV modding, but actually good this time
 * 【2024-07-06】[Jeric\-X / SyncClipboard](https://github.com/Jeric-X/SyncClipboard) - 跨平台剪贴板同步方案 / Cross\-Platform Cipboard Syncing Solution